williamslsy/nft-sea/README.md

    - Used `useCallback` to memoize functions, reducing unnecessary re-renders and enhancing performance.

 3. **Error Handling and User Feedback**:

    - Implemented toast notifications for error, progress, and success states, providing immediate feedback to users.

+4. **Conditional Link for Viewing Minted NFT**:

+   - A link to view the minted NFT is conditionally rendered based on the nftUrl.
+If the minting process is successful, a "View NFT" button appears, allowing users to view their newly minted NFT.

+5. **Mobile Responsiveness**
+   - The application is designed to be mobile-friendly, with adjustments to layout and styles to ensure a seamless experience on smaller screens.

 #### Challenges Faced